Royal arrest spotlights power in human trafficking - FreedomUnited.org

 Hero Banner

-Andrew Mountbatten-Windsor, formerly the Duke of York, has been arrested for misconduct in public office.
-The arrest relates to the former prince’s connection to convicted sex offender Jeffrey Epstein with authorities saying they are investigating whether Mountbatten-Windsor shared sensitive information with Epstein while serving as the UK’s trade envoy.
-They are also reviewing claims that a survivor of Epstein’s trafficking network was brought to the UK for sexual exploitation.
+Andrew Mountbatten-Windsor, formerly the Duke of York, was arrested on Thursday for misconduct in public office.
+The arrest relates to the former prince’s connection to convicted sex offender Jeffrey Epstein.
+Authorities are investigating whether Mountbatten-Windsor shared sensitive information with Epstein while serving as the UK’s trade envoy.
+They are also reviewing claims of Mountbatten-Windsor’s involvement in allegations a survivor of Epstein’s trafficking network was brought to the UK for sexual exploitation, which he has repeatedly denied.

 Arrest has broader human trafficking implications

 The arrest marks an unprecedented moment in modern royal history.
-However, beyond the royal family, the arrest is significant for the message it sends survivors of human trafficking.
-Experts say cases involving powerful individuals can influence whether survivors feel safe reporting abuse.
+However, beyond the royal family, the arrest is significant for the message it sends to survivors of human trafficking.
+Experts say cases involving powerful individuals can influence whether survivors feel safe reporting abuse and whether anti-trafficking protections are meaningful.
 That is one reason the response by political leadership and the crown has been so important in this case.
 For his part, King Charles III has expressed “deepest concern” adding “the law must take its course.”

 The Guardian reported in his response to Mountbatten-Windsor’s arrest, former prime minister Gordon Brown said: